 Buying a Franchise - What questions will your lawyer ask you?

-The following article was written by Mark Sherry and first published in the Business Franchise Australia and New Zealand magazine.
+The following article was written by Mark Sherry and first published in the Business Franchise Australia and New Zealand magazine, and has been reviewed and updated in April 2020.

 1. Why are you buying this franchise?